Representative image: Sputnik V

 The Drug Controller General of India (DCGI) on April 12 approved the emergency use authorisation of Russia's Sputnik V COVID-19 vaccine.

-Sputnik V vaccine will be the third COVID-19 inoculation to be made available in India.
+Sputnik V vaccine will be the third COVID-19 vaccine to be made available in India.

-Russian Sovereign Wealth Fund RDIF said the Sputnik V vaccine will be rolled out in India by the end of April or early May.
+Dr Reddy's and the Russian Sovereign Wealth Fund RDIF have indicated that Sputnik V vaccine will be rolled out in India by the end of May.
+Dr Reddy's will import it from Russia in the first quarter of FY22, before the local production kicks in.